The Samurai Mind: Discipline, Honor, and Calm Under Pressure

 Table of Contents

-When people hear “samurai,” they think of swords.
+When people hear the word “samurai,” they often imagine swords.

 Steel.